ejvalgon/ChIPseq-Snakemake-Pipeline/README.md

 ### Without spike-in normalization

-When `spikeIN: "no"`:

-- reads are aligned against the main-organism reference;
+When disabled, reads are aligned to the main reference and CPM-normalized bigWigs are generated.
-- the resulting BAM files are used directly for downstream analyses;
-- coverage tracks are generated as **CPM-normalized bigWigs**.

 ### With spike-in normalization

-When `spikeIN: "yes"`:

-- reads are aligned against a **combined main-organism + spike-in reference**;
-- the aligned BAM is split into main-organism and spike-in BAM files;
-- spike-in reads are counted for each sample;
-- normalization factors are calculated from spike-in read counts;
-- spike-in-normalized bigWigs are generated for downstream signal analyses.
+When enabled, reads are aligned to a combined main-organism/spike-in reference.
+The aligned BAM is split by genome and spike-in read counts are used to calculate normalization factors and generate normalized bigWigs.

 Two normalization factors are reported:

-- a factor relative to the **median spike-in read count**;
-- a **DESeq2-derived spike-in size factor**, converted to the scale factor required by `bamCoverage`.

-The combined reference must use distinguishable chromosome or contig prefixes for the main and spike-in genomes.
-These prefixes are defined in the organism-specific configuration block:
+- **Median-based** spike-in scaling,
+- **DESeq2-derived** spike-in scaling.

+For combined references, chromosome or contig names must use distinguishable prefixes so that reads can be separated by organism after alignment.
+These prefixes must be added to the combined reference genome before generating the STAR index.

 ```yaml
 main_prefix: "hs_"